mustu633/JSSalary/README.md

 npm start

-Project Structure
-JSSalary/
-├── backend/      # Node.js + Express + Mongoose API
-├── frontend/     # React application

-The UI processes Excel files and imports data automatically.
+The UI automatically processes Excel files and imports data

-Local MongoDB is used to store employee and salary data.
+Local MongoDB stores employee and salary data

 Security & Configuration

-.env is listed in .gitignore to keep credentials secure.
+.env is included in .gitignore to keep credentials secure

-No sensitive information is stored in the repository.
+No sensitive information is stored in the repository

 Technology Stack